pavelccz/flexbox_sass_rails/README.md

 ## Usage

-### Include
+### Including flexbox stylesheet in a project:

 To use the stylesheet as it is, require flexbox_sass_rails in `application.css`.
 Simply add this line:

 ```
      *= require flexbox_sass_rails
 ```

-To modify viewport width breakpoints, import flexbox_sass_rails in a scss file in your stylesheets and set width variables:
+To modify viewport width breakpoints, instead of requiring it in `application.css`, import flexbox_sass_rails in a scss file in your stylesheets and set width variables:

 ```
     $layout-sm: 768px;